The Firestone’s Force

 “The Cowboy Steak is my go-to dinner and it’s incredible.
 The quality and cut of the steak is superb.
 Combined with the gorgonzola butter and our shoestring potatoes, it makes for an awesome meal.”

-Chef Dave Rusk takes joy in facing everyday creative challenges.
+Chef AndrewA takes joy in facing everyday creative challenges.
 Using fresh, available ingredients in unique combinations is his passion.
 He finds the Tavern is a rewarding place to craft new dishes.
 He adds ‘verbal specials,’ (word of mouth recommendations made by Firestone’s servers) as well as new menu additions multiple times a week.

 Leeks.
 Leeks are an oniony root vegetable, but when you cook them down with cream it brings out a unique sweetness that surprises a lot of people.”